sippohippo/ot-harjoitustyo/dokumentaatio/arkkitehtuuri.md

     UI->>+UI: print("New user created")
 ```

+The UI asks the user to provide a username and checks that it is at least 4 characters long.
+Then it asks the user to provide a password and to repeat it, checking that the length is at least 4 characters and that the password and repeat match.
+Once these conditions are met, the UI uses the `UserService` class and its new_user(...) method with the username and password as parameters.
+This in turn calls the add_user method of the `DatabaseUserTools` class to enter the new user to the program's database.
+These then return True one after another assuming the adding of the user was successful and finally the UI informs the user of the account having been created.

 ### Logging in

 When the user has selected to log in to an existing account in the starting menu the following happens in the application logic: